 - Check news regularly for any political rallies or unrest and any traffic diversions planned on your route.

-- Vehicle insurance, PUC and insurance documents are mandatory so carry them with you.
-Carry your identity proof in case of accidents etc.
+- Vehicle insurance, PUC and insurance documents are mandatory while travelling, so carry them with you.
+Carry your identity proof in case of accidents, etc.

 - Keep your medical records, your doctor’s contact details and other emergency contact numbers handy in your handbag.